Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

 Here $\rho$ is a density matrix on $\mC$, $L$ is an equivalence class of logical operators defined up to phase and multiplication by stabilizers, and $p_{L}$ is the renormalized probability of the logical Pauli $L$, after any DD rescaling has been applied and the final probabilities have been rescaled to sum to one.
 Note that $L\rho L^\dagger$ is well-defined.
 That is, if $L_1,L_2 \in C(\mS)$ are two representatives of the same equivalence class $L$, then $L_1 \rho L_1^\dagger = L_2 \rho L_2^\dagger$.
 Indeed, since $L_1, L_2$ belong to the same class, we have $L_2 = sSL_1$ where $s \in \mathbb{C}$, $\abs{s}=1$, and $S \in \mS$.
 Since $\rho$ is supported on $\mC$, we have $S\rho = \rho S^\dagger = \rho$.
 Since $L_1\in C(\mS)$, $S$ commutes with $L_1$.
 Combining these observations, we obtain

-We quantify the performance of each strategy using the same fidelity measure $F$:
+We quantify the correction-setting performance using the same fidelity measure $F$:

 We show in \cref{app:ent-fid} that this is identical to the standard entanglement fidelity.
+We denote the corresponding QEC fidelities as $\FDD$, $\FQEC$, $\FLDD$, $\FHyb$.

+In the QED setting, the natural figure of merit is two-dimensional.
+We track the acceptance probability $P_A$, i.e., the probability that the reported syndrome is trivial, together with the logical fidelity $F$ conditioned on acceptance, i.e., the probability that an accepted run induces the trivial logical class.
+We denote the conditional fidelities of QED-only and LDD+QED by $\FQED$ and $\FHybD$, respectively; the corresponding acceptance probabilities are $P_{A,{\rm QED}}$ and $P_{A,{\rm Hyb}}$.
+For DD-phys and LDD-only in the detection setting, $P_A=1$ by definition.

-We denote the corresponding fidelities as $\FDD$, $\FQEC$, $\FLDD$, $\FHyb$.
-When comparing these fidelities, we often focus on the limit $p \to 0$, while keeping $\pDD > 0$ constant and $\pQEC = 0$ or $\pQEC = o(1)$.
-This asymptotic regime isolates the leading dependence on the physical error rate $p$ while treating $\pDD$ as a fixed ``DD floor'' parameter: in practice, DD has a nonzero residual imperfection due to finite pulse widths, control errors, and spectral components outside the DD filter bandwidth, so $\pDD$ need not vanish as $p\to 0$.
-We also focus on $\pQEC=0$ or $\pQEC=o(1)$ to capture the idealized setting where syndrome extraction and recovery become increasingly reliable in the same small-$p$ limit.
+When comparing these quantities, we often focus on the limit $p \to 0$, while keeping $\pDD > 0$ constant and taking either $\pQEC = 0$ or $\pQEC = o(1)$ in the correction setting, or $\pQED = 0$ or $\pQED = o(1)$ in the detection setting.
+This asymptotic regime isolates the leading dependence on the physical error rate $p$ while treating $\pDD$ as a fixed ``DD floor'' parameter, which need not vanish as $p\to 0$.
+We also focus on $\pQEC=0$ or $\pQEC=o(1)$, and on $\pQED=0$ or $\pQED=o(1)$, to capture the idealized settings in which recovery or syndrome readout/postselection become increasingly reliable in the same small-$p$ limit.
 Finally, we focus on $\pDD>0$ to avoid the degenerate perfect-decoupling limit; the endpoint $\pDD=0$ corresponds to complete suppression (followed by renormalization) of all errors outside $\tGp$.
 In particular, for DD-phys with $\tG=\tmP_k$ (so that $\tGp=\{\pi(I)\}$), this limit yields $F=1$ for any $p<1$.

-We first derive explicit expressions for each of the fidelities and then compare them.
+We first derive explicit expressions for the QEC fidelities and then compare them.
 For this comparison, we assume that $k$ in all cases is the same and that the QEC code (and hence $n$) used in QEC-only, LDD-only, and LDD+QEC is the same.
 For DD-phys, the code is trivial: $n=k$, $\mS = \{I\}$, $\mL = \mP_k$.
 To make the comparison fair, we assume that the order of the DD group is the same in all three cases where DD is used: $4^k$.
 In the LDD-only case, since $n>k$ and we need to project the $n$-qubit state into the codespace, we assume that the syndrome is measured and (upon detecting a nontrivial syndrome) a uniformly random syndrome-consistent recovery is applied so that the output state lies in the codespace.
+The QED comparison uses the same encoded block and DD-group size, with postselection replacing recovery as described in \cref{sec:QED}.